dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Ok.
 But before we go, give me a minute to think alone.”

-When she turned away, I started to think about my new trick.
+When she turned away, I started on my new trick.
 Who could I pretend to be?
 Not Bill Murray this time.
 He was confident but in a chaotic way.
 He did not inspire confidence.

 I tried to think of someone who seemed perfectly competent.
 A model of competence who others could look up to, who could be in charge.